4 ways to tell if a stock is undervalued

 Another less quantitative way of determining if a stock may be undervalued is to see if company insiders are buying the shares.
 Company executives typically know the business better than anyone, so it’s worth paying attention when they buy the stock.
 These insider transactions are reported in filings with the Securities and Exchange Commission and can be found through the agency’s website.

 But be sure to read the filings carefully.
-Executives are often awarded shares as part of their compensation, which is very different from an executive who uses their own money to purchase shares in the open market.
-When an executive spends their own cash to buy shares, you can be fairly certain it’s because they think it’s a good investment.
+Executives are often awarded shares as part of their compensation, which is very different from executives who uses their own money to purchase shares in the open market.
+When executives spend their own cash to buy shares, you can be fairly certain it’s because they think it’s a good investment.

 Early in 2022, Netflix CEO Reed Hastings purchased about $20 million worth of stock after the company issued a disappointing outlook that caused the stock price to plummet.
-Time will tell if the investment is successful.
+It proved to be a successful investment.
+Netflix rose from $356 per share on Jan.
+26, the day Hastings bought in, to $614 at the time of this writing (May 8, 2024), an increase of 72 percent per share.

 3. The stock price has meaningfully declined